History of Paris: From Clovis to the Capetian kings (6th–11th centuries)

-Clovis I and his successors of the Merovingian dynasty built a host of religious edifices in Paris: a basilica on the Montagne Sainte-Geneviève, near the site of the ancient Roman Forum; the cathedral of Saint-Étienne, where Notre Dame now stands; and several important monasteries, including one in the fields of the Left Bank that later became the Abbey of Saint-Germain-des-Prés.
+Clovis I and his successors of the Merovingian dynasty built a host of religious edifices in Paris, including a basilica on the Montagne Sainte-Geneviève, the cathedral of Saint-Étienne (where Notre Dame now stands), and several important monasteries, including one that later became the Abbey of Saint-Germain-des-Prés.
 They also built the Basilica of Saint-Denis, which became the necropolis of the kings of France.
 None of the Merovingian buildings survived, but there are four marble Merovingian columns in the church of Saint-Pierre de Montmartre.
 The kings of the Merovingian dynasty were buried in the Abbey of Saint-Germain-des Prés, however Dagobert I, the last king of the Merovingian dynasty, who died in 639, was the first Frankish king to be buried in the Basilica of Saint-Denis.

 The kings of the Carolingian dynasty, who came to power in 751, moved the Frankish capital to Aix-la-Chapelle (Aachen) and paid little attention to Paris, though King Pepin the Short did build an impressive new sanctuary at Saint-Denis, which was consecrated in the presence of Charlemagne on 24 February 775.